Hello. I’m Rich Keeble writing in the third person as if someone else was doing it.

-Rich Keeble is an actor, comedian, presenter, and voice artist.
-He is “bald”, “ginger” and “short sighted”.
+Rich Keeble is an actor, musician, presenter, and voice artist.
 He studied acoustics and wanted to be a rock star, singing and playing guitar in one band, playing keyboards in another, and drums in two more.
 He did tour a bit, release some music and even play live on the proper radio a few times, but in the end it didn’t work out and he turned to acting and comedy.
-Let’s split this up a bit:
+Now he’s doing music again.
+Anyway, let’s split this up a bit:

 Rich’s first appearance on TV was in Lee Nelson’s Well Good Show on BBC3 in 2010, interviewing Simon Brodkin’s Jason Bent character.
-Since then he’s regularly starred in sketches on Alan Carr’s New Year Specstacular (Channel 4), seriously freaked out some people in a lift on a couple of episodes of Dom Joly’s Fool Britannia (ITV), had an awkward conversation with Angelos Epithemiou (Dan Skinner) in the Feeling Nuts Comedy Night (Channel 4) and had some amusing interaction with Pauline Quirke, Linda Robson and Leslie Joseph in Birds of a Feather (ITV), directed by BAFTA winner Nick Wood (watched by nearly 8 million viewers you know).
-More recently he appeared in Green Wing creator Victoria Pile’s prime time ITV/Netflix sitcom The Delivery Man (ITV) with Darren Boyd, Paddy McGuiness and Aisling Bea.
+Since then he’s regularly starred in sketches on Alan Carr’s New Year Specstacular (Channel 4), and The Last Leg (Channel 4).
+More recently he’s appeared in Green Wing creator Victoria Pile’s prime time ITV/Netflix sitcom The Delivery Man (ITV) with Darren Boyd, Paddy McGuiness and Aisling Bea, as well as guest starring in an episode of The Rebel (Gold) with Simon Callow.
+He’s seriously freaked out some people in a lift on a couple of episodes of Dom Joly’s Fool Britannia (ITV), had an awkward conversation with Angelos Epithemiou (Dan Skinner) in the Feeling Nuts Comedy Night (Channel 4) and appeared with Pauline Quirke, Linda Robson and Leslie Joseph in Birds of a Feather (ITV), directed by BAFTA winner Nick Wood (watched by nearly 8 million viewers you know).
+He also appearedas himself/a talking head on Animal Antics (Viasat Nature).

 Music 2005-2010, 2016-present